-Cornerstone is an online training portal where employees can search for MSD and City-sponsored training courses and 2600 Plus Cornerstone On-line Trainings.
+Cornerstone is an online training portal where employees can search for MSD and City-sponsored training courses, as well as 2,600+ prepackaged online trainings.
 Employees can request approval for instructor-led and online training courses, maintain their training records including external trainings, and obtain workflow approvals.
 Employees can access Cornerstone from any computer.
-More than 2600 prepackaged online courses are also at their fingertips.
 Employees can also maintain their training records including external trainings, generate training certificates and obtain workflow approvals.
-In the last 12 months, 3603 courses have been completed in Cornerstone.
+In the last 12 months, 3,603 courses have been completed in Cornerstone.